Learn about Christianity. Primary beliefs, symbol, founder, sacred text, branches, major holidays, and key terms.

+The Protestant branch started in the 1500s.
+Martin Luther (1483-1546) is credited with leading the Protestant Reformation, in which he criticized some of the practices and teachings of the Catholic Church.
 Protestantism has no central leader or headquarters.
-Martin Luther (1483-1546) is credited with leading the Protestant Reformation, in which he criticized some of the practices and teachings of the Catholic Church.
 Within Protestantism are many denominations, such as Anglican, Baptist, Episcopalian, Lutheran, Methodist, and Presbyterian.

-Supreme Being: God – A single being consisting of three persons – Father, Son and Holy Spirit.
+Supreme Being: God – A single being consisting of three persons – Father, Son (Jesus Christ) and Holy Spirit.
 This is known as the Trinity.

-View of reality: The world consists of both the physical and spiritual.
+View of reality: The world consists of both the physical and spiritual realms.

 Nature of man: The first man and woman (Adam and Eve) were created in the image of God.
 However, through their disobedience of God, man became sinful.
 All succeeding generations have inherited this sin nature and are therefore separated from God.